Respirable Silica

 Sampling the air for respirable silica when a dust-producing task is performed is the most accurate way to determine if and how much silica dust is breathed by the worker.

-Air monitoring for silica can :
+Air monitoring can :

-- Prove that exposures aren't exceeding OSHA's newly lowered PEL (Permissible Exposure Limit)
+Prove that exposures aren't exceeding OSHA's newly lowered PEL (Permissible Exposure Limit)

-- Ensure that engineered controls are working correctly and effectively
+Ensure that engineered controls are working correctly and effectively

-- Correct any safety oversight as well as help determine what safety gear is needed (if any)
+Correct any safety oversight as well as help determine what safety gear is needed (if any)

 Unsure If Your Site Needs Air Monitoring?